Triclisia macrophylla

 Triclisia macrophylla is a species of plant in the family Menispermaceae.
 It is a climbing shrub producing stems 10 - 20 meters long.
-It is found in Cameroon, Equatorial Guinea, and Sierra Leone.
+It is native to Cameroon, the island of Bioko in Equatorial Guinea, and Sierra Leone.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 It is threatened by habitat loss.